What is a Balk in Baseball

-A balk is a delayed dead ball.
+A balk in Baseball is a delayed dead ball.
 When a balk is called it should be verbalized loudly.
-If the pitch is delivered, wait until the catcher receives the ball and then call time, announce the balk, and award bases.
+If the pitcher is in his delivery, wait until the catcher receives the ball and then call time, announce the balk, and award bases.
 If on the pitch the ball is put in play, allow play to conclude.

-If the ball is put in play on a balk and all runners, including the batter-runner, advance at least one base, then wave off the balk and play on.
+If the baseball is in play on a balk and all runners, including the batter-runner, advance at least one base, then wave off the balk and play on.
 If all runners do not advance one base safely, wait for the action to conclude and then enforce the balk.

 High school (NFHS) rules differ in that balks are an immediate dead ball, regardless of the outcome of the pitch.

-In the simplest sense, a balk is when the pitcher tries to intentionally deceive the hitter or runner.
+In the purest sense, a balk is when the pitcher tries to deceive the hitter or runner intentionally.
 It can be a flinch on the mound after the pitcher gets set, a deceptive pickoff attempt, or even just as simple as dropping the ball once you become set.
-There are many actions that can result in a balk.
-When runners are on base and a balk is called, all the runners move up one base.
+Many actions can result in a balk.
+When runners are on base, and the umpire calls a balk, all the runners move up one base.